jesusnoseq/UnityUtils/README.md

 * SelectionBase → helps to avoid selecting children objects

 ### Extensions
-* AnimatorExtensions
+* AnimatorExtensions  → add GetBehaviour and IsPlaying methods
-* CollectionUtils
+* CollectionUtils → add IndexOf and IndexOfOrZero for arrays
-* EmumUtils
+* EmumUtils → convert Enum to Dictionary and the other way around
-* GameObjectExtensions
+* GameObjectExtensions → add GetInterface/s methods
-* IntegerExtensions
+* IntegerExtensions → add ParseInt and ParseNullableInt methods
-* RandUtils
+* RandUtils → add RandomEnumValue and RandomItemFromList methods
-* RectTransformExtensions
-* RendererExtensions
+* RendererExtensions → add IsVisibleFrom method
-* UISetExtensions

 ### Game Flow
 * LoadScene → script to load a scene by name